kushalsamant/coherence/anthologies.md

 They say that we should take care to not fuck on the first date, even if we are at home for dinner, and we cuddle later.
 Then they will ask to fuck when we are cuddling, and that's okay.
 But here's the catch.
-1. A.
+1.
 If I fuck them they will enjoy it, and ask for more sex in the same night.
-1. B.
 But in the morning, they will say that they don't feel like working it out because they did not feel a connection *since the beginning*.

 OR

-2. A.
+2.
 If I say that we agreed that we should take care to not fuck on the first date, then from that moment onwards they will literally push me away physically by placing their knee between us, and say that let's just go to sleep.
-2. B.
-They will break all ties in the morning, an.  they will say that they don't feel like working it out because they did not feel a connection *since the beginning*.
+They will break all ties in the morning, and they will say that they don't feel like working it out because they did not feel a connection *since the beginning*.
 Conclusion: I am puzzled because if you did not feel anything since the beginning then why would you call me so much!

 Case 2: People flipping is a pattern.
 This starts with Day 1, a woman telling me that she is as serious as 'she is looking to start a family'.